 So you have to think about why your audience should trust you.
 This isn't a time to gloat or embellish, you want to stick to facts.
 Whatever it is that qualifies you to say what you're saying.

+If you can establish yourself as an authority and credible source from the get-go, you'll be in good shape to win over your audience.
 If there's no trust between you and your audience you're not going to be winning anyone over.

 Not only that, but your audience also doesn't really care what you've done.
 It doesn't mean anything to them.
 What they really want to know is how you can help them, so you have to relate your background to help your audience succeed.